pytoolz/toolz/doc/source/streaming-analytics.rst

 .. code::

-   SELECT gender, sum(balance)
+   SELECT gender, SUM(balance)
    FROM accounts
-   GROUPBY gender
+   GROUP BY gender

 We first show these two functions piece by piece to show the intermediate groups.